-ROCKWOOD, ONT.
-(April 6, 2022) – 4-H Ontario is proud to announce the selection of four ambassadors who will represent 4-H Ontario across the province in 2022.
-The following four 4-H youth were selected to fulfill this prestigious role: Allison French (Peel 4-H Association), Ashley McClellan (Peel 4-H Association), Dougie Robinson (Stormont 4-H Association), Rhiannah Gallagher (Carleton 4-H Association).
-These 2022 4-H Ontario ambassadors commenced their year on March 26, 2022 at the Ambassador Luncheon in Richmond Hill, Ont.
+GUELPH, ONT.
+(April 4, 2023) – 4-H Ontario is proud to announce the selection of five ambassadors who will represent 4-H Ontario across the province in 2023.
+The following 4-H youth were selected to fulfill this prestigious role: Autumn McIntyre (Renfrew 4-H Association), Hayley Ashton (Durham-West 4-H Association), Joyce Lyn Fox (Haldimand 4-H Association), Rachel Gras (Huron 4-H Association) and Rhiannah Gallagher (Carleton 4-H Association).
+These 2023 4-H Ontario ambassadors commenced their year on March 25, 2023 at the Ambassador Luncheon in Richmond Hill, Ont.

 For more than 15 years, the 4-H Ontario Ambassador program has provided 4-H youth with training in leadership, citizenship, communications, and public relations.
 The 4-H Ontario ambassadors will use these skills to recruit new members and share the 4-H story.
 Ambassadors will attend 4-H Ontario events across the province and represent 4-H Ontario at community events to promote the 4-H program.

 The 4-H Ontario Ambassador program is sponsored by GROWMARK, Inc. and the Ontario FS Co-operative System.
 Since the program’s inception in 2005, GROWMARK, Inc. and the Ontario FS Co-operative System have provided ambassadors with this experience through sponsorship of the program.

 Read on below for a listing and bio of the 2023 4-H Ontario ambassadors